brennoo/terraform-provider-hrui/docs/resources/igmp_snooping_static.md

 ### Required

 - `enabled` (Boolean) Specifies whether IGMP snooping is enabled (true) or disabled (false) for the given port.
-- `port` (Number) The port for which IGMP snooping static configuration is managed.
+- `port` (String) The port name for which IGMP snooping static configuration is managed.